kloppjp/pycodecs/README.md

 - (optional) `decoded` path where the decoded file should be stored.
 If not provided, a temporary file is used.
 - (optional) `quality` quality index (`int`) to use.
 Otherwise the codec's setting is used.
 - `n_bytes` size of the encoded bit stream in bytes
-- `restored` restored image (RGB24 `numpy.ndarray` in same dimensionality as `original`), only if `decoded` is not supplied.path where the encoded file should be stored.
+- `restored` restored image (RGB24 `numpy.ndarray` in same dimensionality as `original`), only if `decoded` is not supplied.
 If not provided, a temporary file is used.

 ### Examples
 Take a look at examples/example.py or just run it with